17 Inventory management (revisted)

 Notes

-The idea of using reward shaping to derive a closed form expression for inventory management is taken from Whittle (1982).
+As far as I know, the explicit formula of the threshold presented in Theorem 17.1 has not appeared in the literature before.
+A partial version of this result is presented in Whittle (1982), using essentially the idea of reward shaping.
 It is interesting to note that Whittle (1982) uses the idea of reward shaping more than 17 years before the paper by Ng et al. (1999) on reward shaping.
 It is possible that Whittle was using the results of Porteus (1975).
-As far as I know, the explicit formula of the threshold presented in Theorem 14.1 has not appeared in the literature before.

 As established in the notes on Lipschitz MDPs, it can be shown that the optimal value function for the inventory management model above is Lipschitz continuous.